thabelo/dinopark/README.md

 The application used Postgres

-Yo need to create two databases.
+You need to create two databases.
 Live and Testing database.
 The live database can be a name of choice.

 ##### Posgres create new databases
 ```